Electronic Collars

 Are Pumpkin Safe for Dogs

 It is that time of year, folks.
 Pumpkins are everywhere, whether used for seasonal decorations or an additive for all kinds of food and drinks, from baked goods to coffee.
 Pumpkins are a very versatile source of nourishment.
+As dog owners look for ways to improve their pets' health, many wonder if the fall favorite, pumpkin, is a good option.
 This may leave you wondering, “Is pumpkin safe for my dog to eat?”

 Before we go into the safety of dogs consuming pumpkins, let’s briefly cover what a pumpkin is.
 Pumpkins are a member of the winter squash family, native to North America, and are best known for their deep orange coloration and round bodies.
 They have a thick shell that contains the seeds and pulp.
 Pumpkins are rich in vitamins and minerals, as well as dietary fibers.
 Depending on whom you ask and what their field of study is, pumpkins can be referred to as either a fruit or a vegetable.